smackem/toolbox/aoe3/malta-falcon-rush.md

 - explorer scouts enemy base and builds an outpost close to enemy's hunt or gold
 - queue 2 vills while ageing up, you will soon be popped
 - set tc gather point to gold
-- after reaching age2, gather wood with 4 vills and send british tongue
+- after reaching age2, gather wood crates with 4 vills and send british tongue
 - the 4 vills then build two houses with the remaining wood and go to hunt
 - set both shipment points to your forward tower, so that lbows and commandery wagon pop out there
 - build the commandery close to the tower
-- don't forget to set the economic gather shipment point back to your tc
+- don't forget to set the economic shipment point back to your tc
 - you now have two shooting buildings close to enemy's base
 - circle the enemy base with the lbows and pick villagers